netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

         I(instance_name)
     * - maxaaausers

-        *(float)*
+        *(str)*
       -
-      - Maximum number of SSL VPN users that can be logged on concurrently to the VPN virtual server that is represented by this GSLB service.
-A GSLB service whose user count reaches the maximum is not considered when a GSLB decision is made, until the count drops below the maximum.
+      - Maximum number of SSL VPN users that can be logged on concurrently to the VPN virtual server that is by this GSLB service.
+A GSLB service whose user count reaches the maximum is not considered when a decision is made, until the count drops below the maximum.

         Minimum value = ``0``

         Maximum value = ``65535``
     * - maxbandwidth

-        *(float)*
+        *(str)*
       -
       - Integer specifying the maximum bandwidth allowed for the service.
-A GSLB service whose bandwidth reaches the maximum is not considered when a GSLB decision is made, until its bandwidth consumption drops below the maximum.
+A GSLB service whose bandwidth the maximum is not considered when a GSLB decision is made, until its bandwidth consumption drops the maximum.
     * - maxclient

-        *(float)*
+        *(str)*
       -
       - The maximum number of open connections that the service can support at any given time.
-A GSLB service whose connection count reaches the maximum is not considered when a GSLB decision is made, until the connection count drops below the maximum.
+A GSLB service connection count reaches the maximum is not considered when a GSLB decision is made, until the count drops below the maximum.

         Minimum value = ``0``